secretnodes/secretnodes.org/docs/ss.md

 [Here is a guide you can use to connect your Ledger to metamask so you can burn ENG stored on your Ledger](https://medium.com/metamask/metamask-now-supports-ledger-hardware-wallets-847f4d51546)

+## Enable browser support for ledger

+1. Connect your Nano S or your Nano X.
+2. Open the Ethereum app on the device itself by pressing both buttons.
+3. Enable the "Browser support" setting.

 ## Is metamask required to burn?

 Currently yes.